josamuna/js-practice/Day-15/README.md

 ### 12.5. some

 > _`some`_ checks if a condition is satisfied for at least one element in the array.
-In this casem its returns `true`, or `false` if any element satisfy the criteria.
+In this case, its returns `true`, or `false` if no element satisfy the criteria.

 ```js
 /*